ermongroup/fairgen/README.md

 (c) for the conditional baseline, append `--conditional 1 --y 1 --reweight 0` (d) for the importance-weighted model, append `--reweight 1 --alpha 1.0`

+Note the argument for `--name_suffix my_experiment`, as you will need it for sampling and computing FID scores.

 ## 6) Sample from trained model
 A sample script to sample from the (trained) model can be found in `scripts/`: